New Zealand Emergency Mobile Alerts System

 Who sends these Emergency Mobile Alerts?

-The Emergency Mobile Alert System and Emergency Mobile Alerts are only sent out by a specific group of authorised emergency agencies.
+The Emergency Mobile Alerts are only sent out by a specific group of authorised emergency agencies.
 Once a year there is a nationwide test of the Emergency Alert Systems, this will be well advertised.
 As it stands the only agencies that are currently set up to send out these alerts are;

 What will the Emergency Mobile Alert Systems be used for?